SimonLeclere/discord-easy-dashboard/docs/gettingStarted.md

 - options.theme (string) : Can be either `light` (default) or `dark`, a path to a theme folder or an object, see [THEMING.md](THEMING.md) for further information.
 - options.permissions (object) : A list of permissions required to access the dashboard.
 Default value is `['ManageGuild']`.
 - options.session (object) : A session object to use instead of the default one, for storing cookies for example.
 Default value is null.
 See [STORING_COOKIES.md](STORING_COOKIES.md) for further information.
+- options.sslKey (string) : A path to the SSL key file.
+Default value is null.
+- options.sslCert (string) : A path to the SSL cert file.
+Default value is null.

 ## Important